Overview — The Review Queue

 ## Auto-Refresh

 The queue refreshes automatically every 30 seconds.
 You can also refresh manually with the refresh button in the toolbar.
-The queue shows the total item count for each column.
+Each tab shows the total item count.

 ## Filtering and Sorting